 - You have met the academic and English language requirements for the course.

 - You intend to travel to the UK within the validity of your visa, and before the 'latest start date' as specified on your CAS.

 In order for your CAS to be valid it must:

 - Have the same personal details on it as in your passport; and

-- Have been assigned no more than six months before the date of your visa application; and
+- Have been assigned no more than 6 months before the date of your visa application (this is the date you pay the visa application fees online); and

-- Not have been withdrawn or cancelled by the Tier 4 sponsor or the Home Office
+- Not have been withdrawn or cancelled by the University or the Home Office UKVI; and

-- Not have been used in a Tier 4 visa application which was processed and refused (where the fee was processed)
+- Not have been used in a Student visa application which was processed and refused (where the fee was processed)

 Having a CAS does not guarantee that your visa application will be successful.
-You must meet all the requirements of a Tier 4 application.
-Please ensure that you have read the information about 'Applying for a Tier 4 visa'.
+You must meet all the requirements of a Student visa application.
+Please ensure that you have read the information about 'Applying for a Student visa'.